 When looking at both graph and node classification results, the general trends support our claims that the regularization methods have a positive impact.
 The first main trend observed in each task group is that diversity regularization is more effective as dataset imbalance increases; specifically, on PROTEINS and Cora, which are the most imbalanced datasets for graph and node classification respectively, diversity regularization shows the highest IMP\%.
 Furthermore, when considering dataset size, domain regularization generally demonstrates its greatest effect on smaller datasets.
 For example, Cora, the node classification dataset with the fewest samples, benefits the most from domain regularization.
 An exception regarding domain regularization's effect might be seen when comparing PROTEINS with DHFR and ENZYMES; this could be because PROTEINS has discrete features, whereas ENZYMES and DHFR also include continuous features, potentially reducing the impact of domain regularization.

-To better show the effect of each regularization methods, we also do a more comprehensive ablation study on Cora and PROTEINS as the representatives of datasets for node and graph classification.
+To better show the effects of each regularization method, we also conduct a more comprehensive ablation study on Cora and PROTEINS, which serve as representatives of datasets for node and graph classification.
 Table \ref{tab:lambdaeffect} shows how increasing the weight of each regularization term, as in Equation \ref{eq:totalloss}, improves the performance on both datasets, especially on PROTEINS.